Androulla Kaminara: Early and personal life

 Androulla Kaminara was born in Cyprus in 1957.
 Cypriot by birth, Kaminara also holds British and Greek citizenship.
 She is married.
 She takes a keen interest in arts and culture.
 Her hobbies include swimming and scuba diving and holds a captain's license for sailing.
 She can speak Greek, English, French, Spanish and Turkish.

 Education

-Androulla Kaminara holds a Bachelor of Science (Hons.) in geology from King's College and in physics from University of London, a Master of Science degree in management science from Imperial College, University of London, as well as a Maîtrise in international relations from Université Libre de Bruxelles (ULB) in Brussels.
+Androulla Kaminara holds a Bachelor of Science (Hons.) in geology from King's College and in physics from University of London, a Master of Science degree in management science from Imperial College, University of London, as well as a Maîtrise in international relations from the Université libre de Bruxelles (ULB) in Brussels.